 What does it mean for classrooms to be inclusive spaces?
 How can Princeton’s community enhance learning by more fully engaging with diversity?
 The Inclusive Teaching at Princeton series invites undergraduate and graduate students, postdoctoral associates, faculty, and staff to come together to discuss diversity in teaching and learning at Princeton today.
-The McGraw Center, together with the Office of the Dean of the College, Teagle Foundation, Office of the Dean of the Graduate School, Office of the Dean of the Faculty, and the Vice Provost for Institutional Equity and Diversity are co-sponsoring this series to create a framework for a campus dialogue exploring these questions.
+Over the years the McGraw Center has partnered with the Office of the Dean of the College, Teagle Foundation, Office of the Dean of the Graduate School, Office of the Dean of the Faculty, and the Vice Provost for Institutional Equity and Diversity as co-sponsors to create a framework for a campus dialogue exploring these questions.

 The goals of the inclusive Teaching at Princeton series are: